SteeltoeOSS/Documentation/docs/welcome/overview.md

 # Steeltoe Documentation

+Steeltoe includes a number of features:

+* <a href="#steeltoe-circuit-breakers">Circuit Breakers</a>
+* <a href="#steeltoe-application-configuration">Application Configuration</a>
+* <a href="#steeltoe-service-connectors">Service Connectors</a>
+* <a href="#steeltoe-service-discovery">Service Discovery</a>
+* <a href="#steeltoe-network-file-sharing">Network File Sharing</a>
+* <a href="#steeltoe-dynamic-logging">Dynamic Logging</a>
+* <a href="#steeltoe-cloud-management">Cloud Management</a>
+* <a href="#steeltoe-distributed-tracing">Distributed Tracing</a>
+* <a href="#steeltoe-cloud-security">Cloud Security</a>
+* <a href="#steeltoe-developer-tools">Developer Tools</a>

+<a name="steeltoe-circuit-breakers"></a>
-### Circuit Breakers
+## Circuit Breakers

-Implement the Netflix Hystrix, a proven circuit breaker pattern with rich metrics and monitoring features.
+Steeltoe lets you implement Netflix Hystrix, a proven circuit breaker pattern with rich metrics and monitoring features.
 [read more](/docs/circuitbreaker)

+<a name="steeltoe-application-configuration"></a>
-### Application Configuration
+## Application Configuration

-Store external config values in Git, the filesystem, or Hashicorp Vault with Spring Cloud Config.
+Steeltoe lets you store external configuration values in Git, the filesystem, or Hashicorp Vault with Spring Cloud Config.
 [read more](/docs/configuration)

+<a name="steeltoe-service-connectors"></a>
-### Service Connectors
+## Service Connectors

-Automatically configure and manage connections to common cloud services like databases, caches, and more.
+Steeltoe lets you automatically configure and manage connections to common cloud services, such as databases, caches, and more.
 [read more](/docs/connectors)

+<a name="steeltoe-service-discovery"></a>
-### Service Discovery
+## Service Discovery

 Steeltoe includes a .NET client to both register and discover microservices in your registry of choice.
 [read more](/docs/discovery)

+<a name="steeltoe-network-file-sharing"></a>
-### Network File Sharing
+## Network File Sharing

-Steeltoe's WindowsNetworkFileShare provides a simplified experience for interacting with SMB file shares by making P/Invoke calls to underlying Windows APIs, specifically to mpr.dll.
+Steeltoe's WindowsNetworkFileShare provides a simplified experience for interacting with SMB file shares by making P/Invoke calls to underlying Windows APIs (specifically, to mpr.dll).
 [read more](/docs/fileshares)

+<a name="steeltoe-dynamic-logging"></a>
-### Dynamic Logging
+## Dynamic Logging

-Steeltoe adds a Logging provider to the set of available logging packages in order to support the Steeltoe Management Logger endpoint.
+Steeltoe adds a Logging provider to the set of available logging packages, to support the Steeltoe Management Logger endpoint.
 [read more](/docs/logging)

+<a name="steeltoe-cloud-management"></a>
-### Cloud Management
+## Cloud Management

-Monitor and manage your app while it runs in production with Steeltoe Cloud Management.
+Steeltoe lets you monitor and manage your application while it runs in production with Steeltoe Cloud Management.
 [read more](/docs/management)

+<a name="steeltoe-distributed-tracing"></a>
-### Distributed Tracing
+## Distributed Tracing

-Allows you to capture trace data for your microservice application using logs, or by sending it to a remote collector service.
+Steeltoe lets you capture trace data for your microservice application by using logs or by sending it to a remote collector service.
 [read more](/docs/tracing)

+<a name="steeltoe-cloud-security"></a>
-### Cloud Security
+## Cloud Security

-Integrate ASP.NET authentication and authorization features in your app, no matter what platform you use.
+Steeltoe lets you integrate ASP.NET authentication and authorization features in your app, no matter what platform you use.
 [read more](/docs/security)

+<a name="steeltoe-developer-tools"></a>
-### Developer Tools
+## Developer Tools

-Along with the framework, the Steeltoe team has developed tooling to help you code microservices and interact with cloud platforms easier.
+Steeltoe includes tools that help you more easily code microservices and interact with cloud platforms.
 [read more](/docs/developer-tools)